-Everything you need to know about wearing contact lenses in the winter
+Wearing contact lenses in the winter

 Will contact lenses give me dry eyes in the winter?

-Can my contact lenses freeze?
+Can contact lenses freeze?

-Harmful UV rays can cause damage to your eyes, which can lead to photokeratitis.
+Harmful UV rays can cause immense damage to your eyes, which can lead to photokeratitis.
 This is when the top layers of your cornea are damaged.
 Symptoms of photokeratitis include: pain and discomfort, swelling, light sensitivity, headaches, tearing and blurriness, small pupils, distorted colours and even temporary loss of vision.
-It can take a few days for them to heal, but usually clears up on it’s own.
-During this time, you must stop wearing contact lenses, to allow your eyes to heal.
-You should consult an optician, who will give you treatment to ease the pain while your eyes heal.
+It can take a few days for them to heal, but it usually clears up on its own.
+During this time, you must stop wearing contact lenses.
+Your optician will be able to give you treatment to ease the pain while your eyes heal.

 Can I wear contact lenses if I’m sick?

-While we love contact lenses, it’s important to remember to give your eyes a break and wear your glasses every now and then.
-Glasses become even more inconvenient in the winter months, as they insist on steaming up at every opportunity.
+While we love contact lenses, it’s important to give your eyes a break and wear your glasses every now and then.
+But glasses become even more inconvenient in the winter months, as they insist on steaming up at every opportunity.
 We’d suggest buying anti-fog/water-repellent wipes or spray, so you can prevent your glasses from steaming up.

 Our eyes have a lot to contend with in the winter, but that doesn’t mean you have to settle for discomfort.
 Keeping your eyes healthy and moist during the colder months is made easy with Johnson & Johnson’s range of eye care products.